Sophia Pooley: Biography

 Pooley was born into slavery about 1772 at Fishkill, New York, to Oliver and Dinah Burthen.
-There are variations of her age said in her testimony when she was kidnapped by slavers, where she recounts that she was 7 during the incident, while historians agree on being 12 or 13 instead.
-What Pooley recounted in later years was that, as a child, she was playing in currant bushes in Fishkill with her sister before being blindfolded by the son-in-laws of their owner and delivered into slave traders going into what was then known as Upper Canada.
+While Pooley states in her testimony that she was 7 years old when she was kidnapped by slavers, other sources indicate that she was 12 or 13 at the time.
+What Pooley recounted in later years was that, as a child, she was playing in currant bushes in Fishkill with her sister before being blindfolded by the son-in-laws of their owner and delivered to slave traders going into what was then known as Upper Canada.
 Her sister's situation remains unknown after their joint kidnapping.

 Pooley was brought to the Niagara region around 1778 to be sold to Mohawk chieftain Joseph Brant, who was a founding leader and early settler known as Burlington, Ontario.
 She lived with Brant near the Six Nations of the Grand River for around 20 years with other slaves of his.
-Pooley has been described an isolated experience, as she may have been one of the only Black woman in Southern Ontario at the time of her enslavement.
-During her stay, Pooley had learned how to speak Mohawk, and went on hunting trips with Brant's family apart from her normal duties.
+Pooley's experience has been described as an isolated one, as she may have been one of the only Black woman in Southern Ontario at the time of her enslavement.
+During her stay, Pooley learned how to speak Mohawk, and went on hunting trips with Brant's family apart from her normal duties.
 Pooley recalled her childhood friendship with Brant's daughters, Peggy, Mary, and Katy, indicating closeness to the family even though she was retained as a slave.
-She had also described Catherine Brant's, Brant's third wife, abuse towards her, calling the woman a "barbarous creature" after attacking Pooley and delivering serious facial wounds to her.
+She also described Brant's third wife Catherine's abuse towards her, calling the woman a "barbarous creature" after she attacked Pooley and delivered serious facial wounds to her.